 If you’re applying to business school in the fall, you know it’s time to get serious about defining your career goals.
 For most applicants, career exploration is the impetus for considering an MBA.
-Before you get started on your applications, you’ll need to spend time evaluating your MBA career goals for realism and passion.
+Before you get started on your applications, you’ll need to evaluate your MBA career goals for realism and passion.

 I have no idea what I want to do.

-Many applicants want to go for an MBA, but have no clue what specific career will be interesting afterward.
-While an MBA program will expand your horizons and open doors you never considered, having a clearly formulated goal is integral to success.
+Many applicants want to go for an MBA but have no clue what specific career will be interesting afterward.
+While an MBA program will expand your horizons and open doors you never considered, having a formulated goal is integral to success.
 Therefore, it’s worth taking the time now to do a bit of soul searching.
-Think about…
+Think about:

 - Extracurriculars you have been involved with over time – Is there a theme?
 Do you have a passion for sports or music that you would like to incorporate into a career?

 - Best moments in your job – What has been most exciting in your current career?
 Are you excited about every consumer products company you have consulted for in your management consulting job?
 Do you enjoy discussing the quarterly results with the finance team?
 What functions seem most appealing to you?

 - Personal goals – Are you interested in work/life balance?
 Helping others?
 Becoming a leader within an industry or company?

 Passion for your career choice will come through as you tell your story in the essays, discussions with recommenders, and interviews.
 That’s why it’s worth articulating your dreams to yourself in advance.